 High-Intensity Interval Training

 You can also perform high-intensity interval training sessions that can help you improve your endurance when riding long distances.
-Hard-training sessions prepare your muscles for challenging circumstances.
+According to yescycling.com hard-training sessions prepare your muscles for challenging circumstances.
 You can do intense training sessions at intervals so that you condition the muscles to sustain difficult conditions.

 Keep Your Body Hydrated